theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

 episodeId: "gnostic-christianity"
 partId: "part3"
 quizId: "the-afterlife-s1-gnostic-christianity-part-3"
-quizTitle: "Gnostic Christianity — Part II: The Toll Gates & the Return"
+quizTitle: "Gnostic Christianity — Part III: The Toll Gates & the Return"
 quizIntro: "Can you see through the veil of Part III?"
 seriesMeta:
   number: 1